fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-24-Ray-Tracing-Adventure.md

             info.hitNormal = info.hitNormal.scale(-1.0f);
 ```

-Also, I am getting more reflective results than expected results since the first part (as can be seen in chessboard_arealight, there is no reflection in the original image) as in the case of some of my friends, I am suspecting that I am calculating an additional reflection term somewhere in the code, I am investigating this issue as well.
+Also, I am getting more reflective results than expected results since the first part (as can be seen in chessboard_arealight, there is no reflection in the original image) as in the case of some of my friends, I am suspecting that I am calculating an additional reflection term somewhere in the code.
+I am investigating this issue as well.

 As in previous parts, I would like to thank Professor Ahmet Oğuz Akyüz for all the course materials and guidance, and Ramazan Tokay for contributions to the 3D models.